 Nohant

 As a tribute to this great musician I would like to repost my review of a poetic concert he gave at the 2019 Nohant Festival.
-It was so hard to choose a review from the numerous performances of his I have attended and written about in Warsaw and Duszniki Zdroj.
+It was so hard to choose a review from the numerous performances of his I have attended and written about in the capital Warsaw and the small spa town of Duszniki Zdrój.

 Nohant Festival